 Dr. Blazek's other service to the University has included the special committee for Redesign of the Basic Science Curriculum and the Circle Grant Review committee.
 He has been an active member of the clinical ethics consultation service at Georgetown University Hospital.

-His academic interests include investigating the practical application of ethical theory in military clinical settings as well the bioethical ramifications of the mechanisms of research and development of military material.
 He has been a frequent guest speaking on bioethics on the national radio broadcast “Morning Air,” and a recurrent contributor to the Newsweek.WashingtonPost.com conversation “On Faith.”

-Dr. Blazek entered the Society of Jesus following residency in Internal Medicine and professed perpetual vows in 2003.
+Fr.
+Blazek entered the Society of Jesus following residency in Internal Medicine and professed perpetual vows in 2003.
 He is a veteran of Operations Desert Storm and Desert Shield in Saudi Arabia and Iraq where he served as an Infantry Officer in the 101st Airborne Division.
 Among his military awards are the Bronze Star, Southwest Asia Service Medal, and the Combat Infantryman’s Badge.
 He is a graduate of the US Army Ranger, Airborne, and Air Assault schools.

 - Master of Arts (2006) Loyola University Chicago, Health Care Ethics